CerebusOSS/cerebuswrapper/README.md

 [Cerelink](https://github.com/dashesy/CereLink) python module `cerebus` must be installed.

-Then...

-* Download this repository, change to this directory, then `pip install .`.
+* Either download and install from the wheel [on the releases page](https://github.com/SachsLab/cerebuswrapper/releases/latest),
-* Alternatively, `pip install git+https://github.com/SachsLab/cerebuswrapper.git`
+* or directly from source if on an internet-connected machine, `pip install git+https://github.com/SachsLab/cerebuswrapper.git`

 ## Usage